 Lavender candles — like this hand-poured one from Aysha Bell — will soothe any stresses.
 This burns for 45 hours, perfect for even the most tightly wound aunt.

-For the uncle who has trouble switching off (but loves a project)
+For the father-in-law who has trouble switching off (but loves a project)

 Maybe a candle he made himself would bring him more satisfaction.